 As part of Filson’s commitment to their customers and industry, they’ve partnered with Smokey Bear on a new product line to generate awareness for Smokey Bear’s fire-stopping efforts.
 Some of these products include variations of the classic Filson Cruisers, the Smokey Bear Limited Edition Ranger Hat, t-shirts, towels, and an enamelware camp set.
 Here are some of my favorites from the collection:

 The Cruiser was instrumental in Filson products being adopted by the U.S. Forest service as early as the 1920s, and by the 1940’s, Filson was producing several variations of the Cruiser with custom designs and fabrications for the stewards of our public lands as official uniform attire.

-All of the products in the Filson 2021 Smokey Bear Collection can be found on Filson’s site here.
+All of the products in the Filson Smokey Bear Collection can be found on Filson’s website.

 Some of my earliest memories include riding shotgun in my dad’s 1962 Chevy Impala while crisscrossing the U.S. When I was around 6 years old (circa 1970), my parents took our family on a summer trip to Washington DC.
 We visited all the sights, the Capitol and all the monuments.
 All I could think of was that I was looking forward to visiting the National Zoo.
 I wanted to see an icon – the real Smokey Bear.
 Needless to say, somewhere in my parents house lies a photo of me standing in front of Smokey with a huge smile.
 I was thrilled!